robert-westenberger/knowledgebase/system-design/case-studies/url-shortening.md

 Using base64 encoding, an 8 letters long key would result in $64^8$ = ~281 trillion possible strings.

 With 68.7B unique strings, let's assume six letter keys would suffice for our system.

+IF we use MD5 as the hash function, it will produce a 128-bit hash value.
+After base64 encoding, we'll get a string having more than 21 characters.
+Now we only have space for 6 characters per short key.. how will we choose our key?
+We can take the first 6 letters of the key, but that could result in duplication.
+To resolve that, we can choose some other characters out of the encoding string or swap some characters.